JustDoom/8ChocChip/README.md

 # Credits

 Thanks to these two blogs that helped me through creating this emulator.
 These are actually based on a "broken" emulator guide so not everything will work.
-But it is good as a base and learning how to do you own research into the functionality of the emulator.
+But it is good as a base and learning how to do your own research into the functionality of the emulator.
 - [How to Create Your Very Own Chip-8 Emulator](https://www.freecodecamp.org/news/creating-your-very-own-chip-8-emulator/)
 - [Guide to making a CHIP-8 emulator ](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/)